 It’s where bands from big cities, small towns and all parts in between go to get discovered.
 If they are good – and lucky – enough, they emerge from the crowd to reach stardom.
-(Then they party too much, go into rehab, make a comeback and are featured on VH1’s “Behind the Music.”)
+(Then they party way too much, go into rehab, make a comeback and are featured on VH1’s “Behind the Music” or some other show.)

 Their goal is to play “the circuit,” which is the Whiskey, Roxy and the Troubadour.
 Any given night, people line up to hear the good, the great and and the not-so-great in a musical struggle to make it big in the area of Sunset between Doheny and La Ciegena.